PythonJournos/refactoring101/README.md

   > we will have to do in the *TestCandidate* class)

 1. Run test; see it fail
-1. Update *Candidate* class to have initial vote count of zero ([elex4.3.1][])
+1. Update *Candidate* class to have initial vote count of zero
 1. Run test; see it pass

 Now let's add a method to update the candidate's total vote totals for each county result.

-1. Add test for *Candidate.add_votes* method ([elex4.3.2][])
+1. Add test for *Candidate.add_votes* method
 1. Run test; see it fail
-1. Create the *Candidate.add_votes* method ([elex4.3.3][])
+1. Create the *Candidate.add_votes* method
 1. Run test; see it pass

 Finally, let's stash the county-level results for each candidate.
 Although we're not using these lower-level numbers in our summary report, it's easy enough to add in case we need it for some other use case down the road.

-1. Create test for county_results attribute ([elex4.3.4][])
+1. Create test for county_results attribute
 1. Run test; see it fail
-1. Update *Candidate.add_votes* method to store county-level results ([elex4.3.5][])
+1. Update *Candidate.add_votes* method to store county-level results
 1. Run test; see it pass

-[elex4.3.0]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.0/elex4/tests/test_models.py "test_models.py"
-[elex4.3.1]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.1/elex4/lib/models.py        "lib/models.py"
-[elex4.3.2]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.2/elex4/tests/test_models.py "test_models.py"
-[elex4.3.3]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.3/elex4/lib/models.py        "lib/models.py"
-[elex4.3.4]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.4/elex4/tests/test_models.py "test_models.py"
-[elex4.3.5]: https://github.com/PythonJournos/refactoring101/blob/elex4.3.5/elex4/lib/models.py        "lib/models.py"

 #### Questions

-* What does the TestCase *setUp* method do?
-* The test methods *test_vote_count_update* and *test_county_results_access*
-  each add 20 votes to the candidate instance created in *setUp*.
-Why are candidate votes equal to 20 in both tests, instead of adding up to 40 in one of them (which would cause a test failure)?
-* In what order are test methods run?
-* What other unittest.TestCase methods are available?

 #### Exercises